What Are Water Soluble Stabilizers

 Water soluble stabilizers should be used when all traces of the stabilizer need to be removed from the front or back of the project, such as when using a sheer fabric or embroidering a project that will be seen from the back side as well as the front.
 Since this type of stabilizer does not support as many stitches as tear away or cut away stabilizers, careful consideration should be given to the design choice.
 Do not use this stabilizer if your fabric cannot be washed.

-Heavy stabilizer
+Heavy Stabilizer

 Heavy water-soluble stabilizers can be used for stand-alone laces and as well as open designs on organza.

-Light stabilizers
+Light Stabilizers

 Light stabilizers are used for fabrics that have pile or texture such as terrycloth.
 These stabilizers are used on top of fabric and ensures that nothing is visible after they are removed.